aorinevo/engineering-onboarding-handbooks/README.md

 - [ ] Meet your Manager
 - [ ] Meet your Coding Buddy
 - [ ] Command Center shadowing
-- [ ] Partake in backend-weekly and demo (Friday 10:45am - 11:30am EST)
+- [ ] Partake in chapter weekly and demo (if your chapter has demo)
 - [ ] End of the first week meeting with your manager
 - [ ] Platform overview with Jeremiah Bowen [self-scheduled]
 - [ ] Application architecture overview with Ryan Hall [self-scheduled]